 The accompanying unaudited condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiary and have been prepared in accordance with U.S. generally accepted accounting principles (GAAP) for interim financial information and in accordance with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, they do not include all the information and footnotes required by GAAP for complete financial statements.
 The unaudited condensed consolidated financial statements have been prepared on the same basis as the annual financial statements.
 In the opinion of management, the accompanying unaudited condensed consolidated financial statements reflect all adjustments (consisting only of normal recurring adjustments) considered necessary for a fair presentation.
-Intercompany transactions are eliminated in the condensed consolidated financial statements and notes thereto for the preceding fiscal year contained in the Company's Annual Report on Form 10-K filed on March 30, 2022 with the United States Securities and Exchange Commission (the SEC).
+Intercompany transactions are eliminated in the condensed consolidated financial statements.
+These financial statements should be read in conjunction with the audited financial statements and notes thereto for the preceding fiscal year contained in the Company's Annual Report on Form 10-K filed on March 30, 2022 with the United States Securities and Exchange Commission (the SEC).

-The results of operations for the three months ended March 31, 2022 are not necessarily indicative of the results to be expected for the year ending December 31, 2022.
+The results of operations for the three and nine months ended September, 2022 are not necessarily indicative of the results to be expected for the year ending December 31, 2022.
 The condensed consolidated balance sheet as of December 31, 2021 has been derived from audited financial statements at that date but does not include all the information required by GAAP for complete financial statements.